SethDanford/lucid-dream-diary-support/SUPPORT.md

 - Microphone not working:
   - Allow microphone access in iOS/Android Settings for Lucid Dream Diary.
-  - Voice memo recording is not available on the iOS Simulator; use a physical device.

 - iCloud backup unavailable:
   - Make sure you are signed in to iCloud on the device.
   - Toggle iCloud Backup off and on again in Settings.

 - Export/Import not working:
-  - Make sure you are on a real device with a share sheet and file picker available.
+  - Make sure you are on a device with a file picker available.
   - Restart the app and try again.

 Data and privacy
 See the privacy policy here: [Privacy Policy URL]

 Send a support request
-Include the following so I can help quickly:
+Optionally include the following so I can help quickly:
 - Device model
 - OS version
 - App version
 - Steps to reproduce the issue
-- Screenshots or screen recording (if helpful)
+- Screenshots (if helpful)